CoffeeBeforeArch/pytest_guide/src/fixtures/basic_fixtures.md

 # Introduction to `pytest` Fixtures

-Tests often require some amount of setup before they are able to evaluate anything.
+Tests often require some amount of setup.
 It is also often the case that different tests require the same setup.
 To handle the initialization of our test function, we can use fixtures.

 In this blog post, we'll be looking at the basics of `pytest` fixtures, how to write them, and some of the ways in which they can be configured.